-The Board of Directors are pleased to present their report on the business andoperations of your Company along with the audited financial statements for the year ended31 March 2017.
+The Board of Directors hereby presents their report on the business and operations ofyour Company along with the audited financial statements for the year ended 31 March 2018.

-Stand alone statements of the Company Akzo Nobel India Limited; and
+1. Stand-alone statements of the Company Akzo Nobel India Limited; and

 The highlights of the performance during the year are:

 |Revenue from operations ||29653 ||28248 ||29653 ||28248 |

 |Operating profit (EBITDA) ||3165 ||3488 ||3160 ||3488 |

 |Depreciation ||(607) ||(565) ||(607) ||(565) |

 |Other Income net of Finance costs ||403 ||461 ||403 ||461 |

 |Profit before tax ||5423 ||3423 ||5418 ||3423 |

 |Profit after tax ||4006 ||2470 ||4001 ||2470 |